 1. Simplify Before You Begin

-In short, we recommend you review and simplify your membership administration processes where possible.
-Or adjust them, to better match out-of-the-box functionality.
+We recommend you review and simplify your membership administration processes wherever possible.
+We find that many people (particularly those lower in the organisational hierarchy believe that the software must be totally tailored to the way they do things today.
+But that is a mistake.
+It is much wiser to look to improve your processes and adjust them cleverly to better match out-of-the-box functionality.
 This will save cost, lead-time and resources.
-Plus, in many cases, it helps you adopt association management best practices.
+Plus, in many cases, it will help you adopt association management best practices.

 Let me elaborate.